everycure-org/ec-kg/README.md

-# EC-KG analysis and usage
+# EC-KG: Every Cure Knowledge Graph, a Unified Biomedical Knowledge Graph for Drug Repurposing

-This repository contains complementary analysis code to the Every Cure KG publication.
+This repository contains complementary analysis code to the _Every Cure Knowledge Graph, a Unified Biomedical Knowledge Graph for Drug Repurposing_ publication.
 DOI and arxiv link to be added.

 ![graphical-abstract](./assets/kg_paper_fig1_v2.drawio.png)